niconap/enchant/README.md

 - [ ] Links
 - [ ] Lists

-## Lay-outs
+## Layouts
-This framework will have lay-outs, I have to decide which ones later.
+This framework will have multiple layout options (to be decided at a later point).

 ## External code used
 This framework uses the following external code/fonts: